ddiama/ddiama.github.io/index.md

 I aqcuired an interest in machine learning 🖥️ and AI 🤖 during the last years, so I am currently working on learning the fundamentals and try to combine both my passions.

-In my free time, I enjoy playing padel 🎾, boxing 🥊, painting 🎨 and portrait photography 📸.
+In my free time, I enjoy playing padel, boxing, painting and portrait photography.